getcodelimit/getcodelimit.github.io/docs/getting-started/standalone-usage.md

 ## Usage

-Run Code Limit without arguments to see the usage page:
+Run CodeLimit without arguments to see the usage page:

 ```shell
 $ codelimit